VoltronicAcid/sxyprn-vids-only/README.md

-# Sexy Porn - Remember Vids Only
+# Sexy Porn - Remember Vids Only Setting

 Automatically click the vids only checkbox if you have previously clicked it.